MetaMask/api-specs/README.md

 Edit the `openrpc.yaml` file.

+- `yarn install` to setup the repo
-Run `yarn build` to regenerate the output file: `dist/build/openrpc.json`.
+- `yarn build` to regenerate the output file: `dist/build/openrpc.json`.

 > To view the result, paste that file's contents into [the OpenRPC playground](https://playground.open-rpc.org/).

 ### Build Process

-To build, run:

-- `yarn install`, if you haven't setup the repo
-- `yarn build`

-The build process will:
+The build process:
-- filter out methods that are not supported/implemented by MetaMask
+- filters out methods that are not supported/implemented by MetaMask
-- merge wallet methods with execution API methods
+- merges wallet methods with execution API methods
-- output to `dist` for release
+- outputs to `dist` for release

 <details>
   <summary>Build and merge summary</summary>